evanzhang075/QuantcastChallenge/README.md

 # QuantcastChallenge
-Code for Quantcast SWE Intern 2022 Challenge
+#### Code for Quantcast SWE Intern 2022 Challenge
+Send any questions regarding the problem to: evzhang@umich.edu

 ### How To Build Executable and Run
 #### [Change csv file and UTC date accordingly to run different tests]